 - The online sessions of the workshops will be held on all three workshop days from 1400–1800 CEST (UTC+2)

-We seek the accreditation of the workshop by the Swiss Institute for Postgraduate and Further Education in Medicine (SIWF / ISFM).
+The MME workshop 2021 has been accredited by the Swiss Institute for Postgraduate and Further Education in Medicine (SIWF / ISFM) with max.
+12 Credit Points.
 Participants will receive a certificate and can check with their national institutions if the credit points are accepted by them.
-Details will be published when available.

 Criteria for selection

 - The motivation and previous knowledge/ expertise/ experience of applicants

 - The function and institutional role of applicants

 - The number of participants per country can be limited

 Workshop Fee for participants: 50 CHF (to be payed via PayPal)